Social Work

 Examples of such areas are: Aging, Human Service Organizations, Psychological Counseling, and Criminal Justice.
 This course is chosen in consultation with an advisor.

-Academic Plan of Study
+Academic Plans of Study

 The following educational plan is provided as a sample only.
-Rider students who do not declare a major during their freshman year; who are in a Continuing Education Program; who change their major; or those who transfer to Rider may follow a different plan to ensure a timely graduation.
-Each student, with guidance from his or her academic advisor, will develop a personalized educational plan.
+Rider students who do not declare a major during their freshman year; who are in a Continuing Education Program; who change their major; or who transfer to Rider may follow a different plan to ensure a timely graduation.
+Each student, with guidance from their academic advisor, will develop a personalized educational plan.

 Plan of Study Grid